15 Best Historical Places to Travel with Your Kids

 8. Warwick Castle, England

 Warwick Castle is one of the most renowned castles of England built in the 12th century and is regarded as the best example of Medieval Architecture.
 Warwick Castle was constructed on the site of a wooden fort built by William the Conqueror in 1068.
+It also contains one of the most prominent medieval dungeons of its time.

 You can do many activities in this location, from exploring the luxurious interiors of Warwick’s Grand Hall within the massive stone walls or climbing into the Time Tower for an immersive look at the castle’s past.
 Meanwhile, kids will like the Horrible Histories Maze and the opportunity to get up and personal with the world’s largest trebuchet.